hanshasselberg/i0rek.github.io/_posts/2014-12-02-consul_setup.markdown

 The first feature of Consul I used was the KV store.
 During provisioning of the instances I used Consul to set up credentials for database access.
 It was running for quite some time before I started integrating services and health checks.
 When I did that, I noticed two problems:

-1. Foreign nodes in the cluster
+1. Foreign nodes in the cluster __which turned out to be my fault__
 2. Unrelieable joining and leaving of nodes

 ### 1. Foreign nodes